Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side

-We now derive necessary conditions for the phase transition of the \ac{MMSE} of \ac{GMM} sources with side information.
+We now derive necessary conditions for reliable reconstruction of \ac{GMM} signals with side information.
 We obtain such conditions from the analysis of a lower bound to the \ac{MMSE} that is obtained by observing that

 where $ \MMSE_{1|1,2}^{{\sf G} (i,k)}(\sigma^2)$ denotes the \ac{MMSE} associated with the reconstruction of the Gaussian signal $\mathbf{x}_1$ corresponding to class indexes $(i,k)$ from the observation of the vector $\mathbf{y}_1$ and the side information $\mathbf{y}_2$.
 Note that the equality in (\ref{eq:total_prob}) is obtained via the total probability formula and the inequality in (\ref{eq:optMMSE}) is a consequence of the optimality of the \ac{MMSE} estimator for joint Gaussian input and side information signals.